 How often you’ll take Neulasta depends on your condition.

-For instance, if you’re using the drug to prevent serious infections during chemotherapy, you’ll take Neulasta once each chemotherapy cycle.
+For example, if you’re using the drug to prevent serious infections during chemotherapy, you’ll take Neulasta once each chemotherapy cycle.
 But the drug won’t be given in the 14 days before or the 24 hours after your chemotherapy dose is given.

 But, if you’re using the drug for radiation sickness, you’ll take two doses, which are given 1 week apart.